mercadopago/sdk-php/README.md

 1. Download [Composer](https://getcomposer.org/doc/00-intro.md) if not already installed

-2. Go to your project directory and run on the command line `composer require "mercadopago/dx-php:2.0.0"` for PHP7 or `composer require "mercadopago/dx-php:1.8.1"` for PHP5.6.
+2. On your project directory run on the command line `composer require "mercadopago/dx-php:2.0.0"` for PHP7 or `composer require "mercadopago/dx-php:1.8.1"` for PHP5.6.
-See the latest version ([here](https://github.com/mercadopago/dx-php/releases)).

-3. Thats all, you have Mercado Pago SDK installed.
+Thats all, you have Mercado Pago SDK installed.

 This how your directory structure would look like: